Unanticipated Conditions Sample Clauses

 Unanticipated Conditions.
 If any unusual or unanticipated conditions exist or arise at the Site, including but not limited to environmental conditions, pollution, or archeological findings, which conditions would involve the incurrence by Generator of any expenses to correct such conditions, Generator shall submit a request for approval of the corrective work and payment related to any expenses to Customer, or Customer may perform the corrective work with its own forces or contractors.
 The additional work resulting therefrom shall be paid for by Customer.
 Customer may terminate the Agreement if it determines not to proceed with the cost of performing the corrective work, in which case Customer shall reimburse Generator for its actual costs incurred through the termination date.
 Customer shall not be responsible for such unusual or unanticipated conditions, which would have been anticipated by Generator when it completed due diligence pursuant to its obligations in Section 4.1.4.

 Unanticipated Conditions.
-Contractor will conduct a full and complete visual inspection of each Site, including (a) the readily apparent surface conditions of any areas where a System will be installed in or on the ground, including areas where utilities are located such as manhole covers, pull boxes, marked underground service areas, etc., (b) all staging, storage, delivery, and other areas necessary to perform the Work, (c) ingress to and egress from each Site for all supplies, personnel and Equipment, and (d) all as-built drawings, Site layout, easement and other documentation provided by District to Contractor as set forth in Exhibit C and Exhibit G. Upon request, Contractor will provide documentation associated with the inspection to District, including all findings.
-If any conditions exist, arise, or are discovered at the Sites that differ materially from: (i) the information contained in the documents referenced in Exhibit C and Exhibit G, (ii) the assumption that the soils at the Sites have an allowable vertical bearing pressure of 2,000 psf and a lateral bearing pressure of 300 psf/ft below natural grade, or (iii) those conditions that Contractor discovered or should have reasonably discovered based on the inspections set forth in the first sentence of this Section 2.4, including without limitation, conditions related to Hazardous Materials or archeological findings, soils conditions, or subsurface obstructions of which Contactor was not aware on the date of this Agreement or could not reasonably be expected to anticipate based on the inspection described above, and such conditions involve the incurrence by Contractor of any material expenses to correct or accommodate such conditions (hereinafter, “Unanticipated Condition”), Contractor shall submit a request for approval of a Change Order and payment of the related expenses to District.
-District and Contractor may mutually agree to reduce portions of the Work to offset the Change Order request to comply with District budget limits.
+Contractor has conducted a full and complete visual inspection of the Site, including: (a) the readily apparent surface conditions of any areas where the System will be installed in or on the ground, including areas where utilities are located such as manhole covers, pull boxes, marked underground service areas, etc.; (b) all staging, storage, delivery, and other areas necessary to perform the Work; (c) ingress to and egress from the Site for all supplies, personnel and Equipment; and (d) all as-built drawings, Site layout, easement and other documentation provided by Customer to Contractor as set forth in Exhibit C and Exhibit H. Contractor will document and provide to Customer all findings in regard to the aforementioned inspection within thirty (30) days of completion of documentation in Exhibit H. If any conditions exist, arise or are discovered at the Sites that differ materially from: (i) the information contained in the documents referenced in Exhibit C and Exhibit H; (ii) the assumption that the soils at the Sites are Class 1, 2, or 3 as defined in the 2010 California Building Code; or (iii) those conditions that Contractor discovered or should have reasonably discovered based on the inspections set forth in the first sentence of this Section 2.4, including without limitation, conditions, related to Hazardous Materials or archeological findings, soils conditions, or subsurface obstructions, and involve the incurrence by Contractor of any material expenses to correct or accommodate such conditions (hereinafter, “Unanticipated Condition”), Contractor shall submit a request for approval of a Change Order and payment of the related expenses to Customer.
+Customer and Contractor may mutually agree to reduce portions of the Work to offset the Change Order request to comply with Customer budget limits.

 AutoNDA by SimpleDocs